 8. Butterfly Pea Flower Ice Cubes

 Instructions: Steep tea in boiling water according to package instructions.
-Strain tea and let cool.
-Pour the cooled tea into a silicon ice cube tray, and allow to freeze until completely solid.
+Strain the tea and let cool.
+Pour the cooled tea into a silicon ice cube tray, and allow it to freeze until completely solid.

 Add into your cocktail of choice.